Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

 <ins> IntelliSwAS: Optimizing deep neural network architectures using a particle swarm-based approach </ins>[Paper](https://arxiv.org/abs/1909.04977), [Code](https://github.com/huawei-noah/CARS), Date 2021.

 IntelliSwAS is a Swarm optimization-based NAS for CNN architecture optimization.
 To boost the search speed, the search space is modeled as a DAG structure where vertices represent a computational unit and the data flow is represented as directed edges, which is a cell-based search space.
 A solution is encoded as a binary number between 0 and $2^N-1$, which encodes a Cell.
-N is the number of bits required to represent a cell.
+N is the number of bits required to represent a cell, which computes based on the number of bits m required to represent an operation.
+In this paper, m is equal to 3 while 8 operations are adopted.

 <ins> CARS: Continuous Evolution for Efficient Neural Architecture Search </ins> [Paper](https://arxiv.org/abs/1909.04977), [Code](https://github.com/huawei-noah/CARS), Date 2020.